editor-code-assistant/eca-nvim/README.md

 A lightweight Neovim plugin that embeds [ECA (Editor Code Assistant)](https://eca.dev/) directly into your editor.
 It is designed to be very simple, while remaining highly customizable.

+> Status: **Work in Progress** — we’re actively developing this plugin and would love feedback, bug reports, and contributions.
+If you’d like to help, check out [Development & contributing](./docs/development.md) or open an issue/PR.

 ## Quick Start

 > Requires Neovim >= 0.8.0, curl and unzip.